Soul Calibur V

 The Judgment of the Soul

-Despite being the fifth entry in the series, Soul Calibur V’s blade has not tarnished and maintains it’s anger venting factor.
-The game is still addictive and fun, especially if played against friends – a real stress buster.
+Despite being the fifth entry in the series, Soul Calibur V's blade has not tarnished and maintains it’s anger venting factor.
+The game is still addictive and fun, especially if played against friends – a real multiplayer 1 vs 1.
 Having an online versus mode just brought in a lot of potential friends to play the game with, thus improving the game’s replay value tremendously.
 With outstanding visuals and beautifully composed music, Soul Calibur V deserves to be part of every fighting game fan’s collection.
 While novices might fret in entering the realms of Soul Calibur V, the game is very user friendly and can easily be learned without resorting to guides and walkthroughs.
 Just be careful of the AI in the games single player modes, since they tend to think everyone is a skilled gamer and would not hesitate to beat you if you did not take the time to learn the game.
 Easy to pick up, but difficult to master – Soul Calibur V is a game for novices and experts alike.

 Visit the visually stunning Soul Calibur Website.